Alpelx/Console-Bank-Management-System/report/pages/system-design.md

 AP & EP & UP -- DAO ---> ET
 ```

-### Design patterns:
+### Design patterns

-* __Singleton pattern:__ Used in MySql.java for handling centralized connection with the database.
+* **Singleton pattern:** Used in MySql.java for handling centralized connection with the database.
-* __DAO pattern:__ The UserDAO interface, with other DAO interfaces that may be in the project, will abstract database operations relating to different entities—in this case, users, employees, and transactions.
+* **DAO pattern:** The UserDAO interface, with other DAO interfaces that may be in the project, will abstract database operations relating to different entities—in this case, users, employees, and transactions.

+---
+<br><br><br>